PathwayMerger/PathMe/README.rst

 How to use
 ----------

+Each database has two main commands: "download" and "to_bel":

 1. **Download content**

 PathMe first requires to download the raw files from the original pathway databases.
 This can be accomplished by running the command ('database' can be either kegg, reactome, or wikipathways):